stoplightio/json-ref-resolver/README.md

 // some example http library
 import * as axios from "axios";

-// if we're in node, we create a file reader with fs import * as fs from "fs";
+// if we're in node, we create a file resolver with fs import * as fs from "fs";

 // create our resolver instance const resolver = new Resolver({
-  // readers can do anything, so long as they define an async read function that resolves to a value
+  // resolvers can do anything, so long as they define an async read function that resolves to a value
-  readers: {
+  resolvers: {
-    // this reader will be invoked for refs with the https protocol
+    // this resolver will be invoked for refs with the https protocol
     https: {
-      async read(ref: uri.URI) {
+      async resolve(ref: uri.URI) {
         return axios({
           method: "get",
           url: String(ref)